StackStorm/st2docs/docs/source/reference/pack_management_transition.rst

 If you use |st2| 2.0 or ealier, you can still get packs from `StackStorm Exchange <https://exchange.stackstorm.org/>`__ with the old ``packs.install``
 action: use ``stackstorm-exchange/<pack name>`` as ``repo_url``, and repeat the pack name in ``packs``.
-For the CloudFlare pack, the full CLI command would be:
+As an example, for the CloudFlare pack, the full CLI command would be:

 ::